iftekmahmud/iftekmahmud.github.io/blog/hidden-ssids/README.md

 Obtain Permission: Always secure written authorization from the network owner or administrator before testing.
 Minimize Disruption: Avoid aggressive probing that could disrupt network operations.
-Comply with Laws: Unauthorized interception or manipulation of network traffic may violate laws like the U.S. Computer Fraud and Abuse Act or the EU’s GDPR.
+Comply with Laws: Unauthorized interception or manipulation of network traffic may violate laws like the U.S. Computer Fraud and Abuse Act or the EU's GDPR.
 Secure Your Tools: Ensure your testing environment is secure to prevent misuse of tools like mdk3.

 Common Pitfalls and Troubleshooting